Are You Responsible For a Deceased Spouse's Medical Bills?

 A lawyer will advise you of your rights and liabilities based on your state laws and the documents you signed before and during your spouse’s medical procedures.
 I realize my answer does not provide the information you seek, but it is impossible for me to even guess what your liabilities are without knowing more information.

 Let us assume for the sake of argument that you are not the guarantor of your spouse’s medical bills.
-(Again, I am not saying you do or do not have contractual responsibility to pay the debt — I do not know that answer based on the information provided.)
+(Again, I am not saying you do or do not have a contractual responsibility to pay the debt — I do not know that answer based on the information provided.)
 Does a spouse have common law or statutory liability for a deceased spouse’s debts?

 Some people assume a decedent’s debt is forgiven or possibly written off by creditors.
 The law does not work that way, with the exception of federal student loans.
 However, spouses or other relatives are not responsible for the decedent’s debt automatically, either.
 Many collection agents take advantage of a debtor’s grief and ignorance of the law to imply the family must pay the decedent’s debt, but that may not be the case.